mascaldotfr/CoRT/api/bin/bz/README.md

   "bzend": [Corresponding ending times],
   "bzon": "boolean.
 True if is BZ is on otherwise False", "bzendsat": "int.
-If BZ is on, give the Unix timestamp corresponding to the end of the current BZ, otherwise 0", }
+If BZ is on, give the Unix timestamp corresponding to the end of the current BZ, otherwise 0", "schbegin" => "arr.
+Scheduled begin times for each BZ.
+See the source for reference", "schend" => "arr.
+Scheduled end times for each BZ.
+See the source for reference", }
 ```